-The Tamil script is mainly used to write the Tamil Language.
-However there are some tribal languages such as Badaga, Irula, Kurumba Betta, Kurumba Kannada, Paniya, and Saurashtra which also use the Tamil Script; but since the EGIDS [EGIDS] value of those languages is above four they have not been considered in the present analysis.
+Tamil script is being used to writer only Tamil Language.
+However there are some tribal languages such as Badaga, Irula, Kurumba Betta, Kurumba Kannada, Paniya, and Saurashtra which use Tamil Language but the EGIDS [EGIDS] scale of those languages are above four they have not been considered for the present document.